Asian stocks fall ahead of US inflation update - KTVZ

 The Fed and other central banks in Europe and Asia have raised rates by unusually big margins to cool inflation that is at multi-decade highs, but traders are afraid they might tip the global economy into recession.

+On Wall Street, futures for the benchmark S&P 500 index and the Dow Jones Industrial Average were up 0.5%.

-On Wall Street, the S&P 500 gave up 0.3% to 3,577.03 on Wednesday for its sixth daily decline after a report showed inflation in producer prices is very hot.
+On Wednesday, the S&P 500 gave up 0.3% for its sixth daily decline and the Dow slide 0.1% after a report showed producer price inflation is very hot.

 Prices rose 8.5% in September, down from March’s peak of 11.7%.
-But prices rose 0.4% compared with August following two months of declines.
+But prices gained 0.4% compared with August following two months of declines.

 Consumer inflation on Thursday and retail sales data Friday could give a clearer picture of where prices are hottest and how consumers are reacting.